vapoursynth/vapoursynth/doc/functions/resize.rst

    In VapourSynth the resizers have several functions.
 In addition to scaling, they also do colorspace conversions and conversions to and from the compat formats.
 Resize converts a clip of known or unknown format to another clip of known or unknown format, changing only the parameters specified by the user.
-Arguments denoted as type *enum* may be specified by numerical index (see ITU-T H.265 Annex E.3) or by name.
-Enums specified by name have their argument name suffixed with "_s".
 The resize filters can handle varying size and format input clips and turn them into constant format clips.

    If you do not know which resizer to choose, then try Bicubic.
 It usually makes a good neutral default.

+   Arguments denoted as type *enum* may be specified by numerical index (see ITU-T H.265 Annex E.3) or by name.
+Enums specified by name have their argument name suffixed with "_s".
+For example, a destination matrix of BT 709 can be specified either with ``matrix=1`` or with ``matrix_s="709"``.

    Note that *matrix* is not an optional argument when converting to YUV.
    If no matrix is specified in an input YUV frame's properties then *matrix_in*